 Hawaiian Coffee Experience - Kona, Maui, and Oahu's North Shore

 Which Locations to Visit - And Why

-If you are only going to do one Kona coffee tour on your visit to the Big Island, make it Greenwell Farms along the Mamalahoa Highway.
+If you are only going to do one Kona coffee tour on your visit to the Big Island, make sure it is Greenwell Farms along the Mamalahoa Highway.
 This historic property, in the same family for over a century, gives a friendly, welcoming tour that is both very comprehensive and also easy for novices to appreciate.
 It covers all aspects of coffee growing and production and features the most generous selection of coffee samples – there were 8 for us to try, including two flavored coffees (they also dabble in macadamia nut production, and use their own mac nut oils for flavoring).
 Their next door neighbour, H.N.
 Greenwell Store Museum is part of the Kona Historical Society and is well worth a visit.

 Their coffee is amazing, but Kona Blue Sky Coffee will also make the non-coffee fans very happy.
 Their tour of the estate focuses less on coffee and more on the diverse and beautiful flowers, plants, and produce.
 It’s amazing to see so many fruit trees hidden among the lush, tropical plant life and I found the grounds to be fascinating.
 Non coffee lovers will also enjoy their shop – they also sell nuts, mugs, shirts, Hawaiian pancake mixes and Tahitian vanilla shipped in from the owners’ sister based in the South Pacific.
 There’s a friendly house dog on site as well.